alantmin/heritability/README.md

 Rscript simulation1_collate_results.R
 ```

-Then figures can be produced the R Markdown file in simulation1_plotresults.Rmd
+Then figures can be produced the R Markdown file in `simulation1_plotresults.Rmd`

-Likewise, for simulation 2
+Likewise, for simulation 3, the figures can be reproduced using the following

 ```
 for i in {1..60}; do